tiiiecherle/osx_install_config/README.md

 7	Backup and restore script
 -----
-When I was looking for a highly configurable backup / restore tool I could not find one that was fitting my needs and working reliable.
-That`s why I wrote this script which is working very well for over two years (with multiple backups and restores and different macs) now.
+When I was looking for a highly configurable backup / restore tool I could not find one that was fitting my needs and was working reliable.
+That`s why I wrote this script which is working very well for over three years (with multiple backups and restores and different macs) now.

-At a first glance it seems a bit complicated but it isn`t ;)
+At a first glance it seems a bit complicated but it really isn`t ;)

-There is the scritp itself and a `.txt` file where the files and folders for the backup are specified.
-You will be prompted by an applescript to choose a directory for saving the backup.
+When running the script by double clilcking the `run_script.command` fiel you will be prompted by an applescript to choose a directory where to save the backup.
 In the meanwhile the backup will temporary be done in `~/Desktop/backup_USERNAME_DATE` and is supposed to preserve all file permissions.
-That's why macOS could ask for your password when trying to delete the backup folder.
-The script then creates a .tar.gz file of the backup folder (also on the Desktop) and checks the file integrity.
-As the check is passed successfully the file will be moved to the speciefied location and the temporary files will be deleted.
+That's why macOS probably aska for your password when trying to delete the backup folder.
+In the next step the script creates a .tar.gz file of the backup folder (also on the Desktop) and checks the file integrity.
+When the check is passed successfully the file will be moved to the specified location and the temporary files on the Desktop will be deleted.

-The lines in the .../list/backup_restore_list.txt specify the files and folders to be backed up or restored.
+The lines in the `.../list/backup_restore_list.txt` specify the files and folders to be backed up or restored.

-All lines that get backed up or restored start by an m (master) or u (user) and the script does a syntax check at the beginning.
+All lines that get backed up or restored start by an m (master) or u (user) and the script does a syntax check of the file at the beginning.
 Commented lines are ignored and the echo lines will be displayed in the Terminal while running.

 Here is why there is a master and a user folder.
 As I admin more than one mac that are not kept up to date every time with all apps and settings.
-That`s why I splitted it up to a master and user backup.
-Everything that is marked as master will be restored from my backup, all user entries from the user backup of the same mac.
+That`s why I splitted it up to a master and user restore.
+Everything that is marked as master will be restored from my backup, all entries marked as user will be restored from the user backup of the same mac.

 ##### restore

-Please only restore files and folders like this that were backed up with this script so they have the right structure.
+Please only restore files and folders this way that were backed up with this script so they have the right structure.
 For a restore create the following directories on your desktop

 ```ruby
 mkdir -p ~/Desktop/restore/master